Sexual Assault At Ayahuasca Retreats Is Prevalent

 Opioid treatment programs (OTPs) are systems put in place by the government to provide treatment for opioid dependence.
 These programs provide medication-assisted treatment, as well as counseling.
 The FDA approved medications that OTPs provide are methadone, buprenorphine, and naltrexone.
 These 3 medications are used to treat opioid addiction by preventing withdrawal symptoms and preventing relapses into drug abuse.
 The goal of offering these medications is to reduce criminal activity, the use of illicit substances, and the spread of infectious disease. they also focus on improving quality of life and helping people with family relationships, community involvement, and skills that may lead to or improve employment.

-Hundreds of thousands of Americans make use of OTPs, working to improve themselves, but most of them must travel to a facility every day to receive a dose of their medication.
+Many Americans make use of OTPs, working to improve themselves, but most of them must travel to a facility every day to receive a dose of their medication.
 These medications are essential medicines, so OTPs will remain operational during the COVID-19 pandemic.
 However, for at risk populations, traveling to a facility every day could increase their risk of becoming infected and potentially spreading the disease.

 For those recovering from an alcohol or substance use disorder, the social distancing measures put in place have presented a number of challenges in holding onto sobriety.
 Services like Alcoholics Anonymous’ Online Intergroup and Virtual NA are providing a way for people to participate in online 12-step meetings.
 The meetings that are still being held in person are taking precautions such as avoiding hugging, touching, and shaking hands with other members, as well as suspending food hospitality.
 OTPs are adapting some of these practices as well as creating new guidelines.